 The am-dram group who once occupied the space hand-built the wooden staging, racked seats and wood panelled walls of the auditorium and this DIY ethic is still the life-blood of the Cube.
 Every job needed to run this venue seven days a week is carried out by devoted volunteers who give up their time for the love of it.
 We are amateurs, but we resist the negative connotations of that word.
 The organisation runs as a not-for-profit worker's co-operative.

 The Cube has evolved over time.
 Older guests will remember entering via King Square past the kitchen of a Chinese restaurant.
 When that kitchen burnt down in 2001, we were closed down for a year, but reopened with a new entrance and a new garden, a small urban oasis where cigarette papers get swapped for a smile and a story.
 Volunteers have come and gone too.
 Some have fallen in love and had children, who now come to Babycinema screenings and Nanoplex kids workshops.

-Our volunteers work hard at presenting cinema, music, cabaret, discussions, amateur film-makers nights, children's events, performance art, comedy and other events that can't easily be categorized.
+Our volunteers work hard at presenting music, cabaret, discussions, amateur film-makers nights, children's events, performance art, comedy, film and other events that can't easily be categorized.
 The money we make from these events funds the organisation.
 We get no external funding.
 We are truly independent.

 Come and visit soon us soon.
 You can buy a lifetime membership card - it's the best £1 you'll ever spend.